godotengine/godot-docs/classes/class_string.rst

 :ref:`String<class_String>` **trim_suffix** **(** :ref:`String<class_String>` suffix **)** |const|

-Removes a given string from the end if it ends with it or leaves the string unchanged.
+Removes the given ``suffix`` from the end of the string, or returns the string unchanged.

 .. rst-class:: classref-item-separator